 What Are The Negative Impacts Of Higher Page load time of a website?

-For newbie developers who are just beginning their careers or are just learning How to become software engineer, they should know how a higher load time impacts them and their organization’s credibility.
-Of course, you can tweak changes when they arise but think for a moment if you already have the required knowledge that can save your time and help you stand out from your peers.
+For newbie developers who are just beginning their careers or are just learning how to become a software engineer, they should know how a higher load time impacts them and their organization’s credibility.
+Of course, you can tweak changes when they arise but think for a moment if you already have the required knowledge that can save you time and help you stand out from your peers.